 This cake is so good that it drew me to make the second batch the next few days.
 I personally love the cake a lot due to the tinge of lime in it.
-The cake is soft, moist and fluffy.
-Besides, the lime frosting just blends so well with the cake in that it never fails to perk up the palate and puts a smile on your face.
+Needless to say, the cake is soft, moist and fluffy.
+Most importantly, the lime frosting just blends so well with the cake in that it never fails to perk up the palate and puts a smile on your face.

 I got the recipe from Ann Low of Anncoo Journal when she posted it on Facebook.
 The caption and photos were good enough to capture my eyes and before I knew it, I was already at the market talking to the vendor asking him to explain the different types of limes he sold.
 Whipping up the cake was not at all difficult nor complicated.
 So, if you are a newbie at baking or want to whip up a quick simple dessert for a potluck party, please seriously consider this recipe!

 While I was writing this blog (in McDonalds', my usual hangout spot after breakfast), suddenly I got interrupted by an old aunty whom I had recently made friend with.
-Apparently, I had given her a piece of the cupcake before I settled myself on my table.
-She walked to my table and this is what she uttered:
+Apparently, I had given her a piece of the cupcake before I settled myself down at my table.
+She walked up to my table and this is what she uttered:

 "Tan, I'm already 74 years old and this is my first time eating a cake made by a man.
 See, I finished the cake.
 Thank you, thank you sooo much!
 God bless you!"

 When she walked away, I was still sitting at my table grinning like a Cheshire cat.
-All I know, I had a GOOD MORNING today!
+All I know, it is indeed a GOOD MORNING today!

 yields about 8-9 pcs